NikolaiProgramist/php-project-57/README.md

 ### 🐋 Docker

-Uncommit database variables, and set driver to the `pgsql` in the `.env.example`:
+Change the database environment variables in the `.env.example` as specified here:

 ```text
 DB_CONNECTION=pgsql